Tropicoqueta: Singles

 "Si Antes Te Hubiera Conocido" was released on June 20, 2024, as the album's lead single.
 The song reached the top 40 of the US Billboard Hot 100 at number 32.
 The song also reached the top spot on the US Billboard Hot Latin Songs.
 It also spent 14 weeks at the top, being one of only 5 songs by women to achieve it.
+It was nominated for Record of the Year, Song of the Year and Best Tropical Song at the 26th Annual Latin Grammy Awards, winning the latter two.

 "Latina Foreva" was released as the second single on May 22, 2025.
-It debuted at number 74 on the US Billboard Hot 100 and on the top 3 on the US Hot Latin Songs.
+It reached the top 70 of the US Billboard Hot 100 chart, at number 66.
+It also peaked at number 3 on the US Billboard Hot Latin Songs.

+"Papasito" was released as a single alongside the album's release on June 20, 2025.
+On the US Billboard Hot 100 chart, it peaked at number 77.
+On the US Billboard Hot Latin Songs, it reached the top 5.

+"Ivonny Bonita" was released on December 8, 2025, as the fourth single.
+It peaked at number 13 on the US Billboard Hot Latin Songs.

+"Viajando Por El Mundo" was released on May 25, 2026, as the fifth single.
+It peaked inside the top 40 on the US Billboard Hot Latin Songs.

 Critical reception

 Writing for Rolling Stone, Julyssa Lopez praised the album, stating: "What's accomplished here is carefree and breezy, interested in accessibility and relatability.
 These aren't heady forays into classics from the Latin American songbook; part of Karol's brand has been her upbeat approachability and commercial power.
 She loads up the album with familiar Easter eggs and surprise samples and memorable interpolations, all stretching out like a mosaic of past and present.
 Tatiana Lee Rodriguez of Pitchfork called it her "most expansive and researched" project to date, highlighting Giraldo's dedication "to the communities who lift her up".